biol-4800/reproducibleResearch/syllabus.md

 **Project**:

 The project will be a demonstration of your learning and allow you to use the new tools you have acquired in the course.
+Project deadline is December 3.

 The final project will be an R markdown document that reads in and analyzes a data source.
 I can provide data, if necessary, but would prefer if data came from the student (either from their research or on something they are passionate about).